 I thought, what do we make them feel more welcome?

-A revision of Justice Department regulations that would make it easier for people who want to help immigrants naturalize to obtain credentials to provide basic volunteer legal assistance.
+Also, a revision, get this, this is what they're pushing, a revision of Justice Department regulations that would make it easier for people who want to help immigrants naturalize to obtain credentials to provide basic volunteer legal assistance.

-Like La Raza, I'm sure they mean La Raza, and all of the Democrat lawyers that La Raza can come up with.
+Like La Raza, I'm sure they mean La Raza and all of the Democrat lawyers that La Raza can come up with.

 You know what they basically want to do here?

-All these people have to do is get and take it someplace and have it stamped by a government official or automatically a citizen.
+They just basically want to pass out a form that all these people have to do is get and take it someplace and have it stamped by a government official or automatically a citizen.

 The White House is aware of federal figures showing that about 60% of immigrants eligible to naturalize are Latino and about 20% are Asian, both groups that voted overwhelmingly for Obama.